 Places cannot be deferred beyond the beginning of the summer term of the school year for which the offer was made.

 9. Making an application

 Parents/Carers resident in Croydon must ensure that they complete the Local Authority (Croydon) Common Application Form (CAF) for admissions to our school’s Reception Year.
 This is now normally completed online.
 Please ensure that we are clearly listed as one of the preferred schools on the CAF.
 All CAFs must be submitted to the home borough.

 Applying to us from another borough other than Croydon.
 Parents/Carers resident in another borough are welcome to apply to our school for their child.
 Please contact your home borough for a CAF and instructions on how to apply to a school in a different borough.
 Ensure that we are clearly listed as one of the preferred schools.
 You should also contact Croydon and access their admissions booklet on the Croydon Council website, which will contain further information such as entry arrangements.

-For 'In-Year' applications (i.e. applying to join the school in the middle of the academic year) please contact Croydon Council who administers ‘in-year’ applications.
-An ‘in-year’ admissions form will need to be completed and this is found on the council’s website.
+Applicants for 'In-Year' admissions (i.e. applying to join the school in the middle of the academic year) must contact the school directly.
+The Academy Trust is the admissions authority who administers ‘in-year’ applications.
+An ‘In-Year’ admissions form will need to be completed and this is available from the school office or the school website.

-All applications received by the Local Authority after the deadline will be considered to be late applications.
+All applications for the normal admissions round (not including in-year admissions) received by the Local Authority after the deadline will be considered to be late applications.
 These will be considered after those received on time.
 If all available places are allocated to children whose applications were received on time, parents/carers who have made a late application may request that their child is placed on the school’s waiting list.